Pranav-AJ/Circulate-the-values-of-N-variables/README.md

 ## Output:
 ![label](./circulatenvar.png)
 ## Result:
-Thus the program for circulating n variables was successfully executed
+Thus the program for circulating n variables was successfully executed.